ZFordDev/SnapDock/README.md

 ## Release Status

-**Current build:** Beta 2.0.1
+**Current build:** Beta 2.1.0
-This update includes a redesigned UI, improved Markdown rendering, and a more stable file‑tree dock.
+This release introduces SnapDock’s new **automatic update system**, powered by Electron’s native updater.
+Once installed, SnapDock can now:

+- Check for updates on launch
+- Notify you when a new version is available
+- Download updates in the background
+- Restart to apply updates automatically

+This marks a major step toward a fully self‑maintaining desktop app.

 **Next milestone:** Continued Beta improvements — PDF support, performance upgrades, and enhanced file‑handling safety.